For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Where to live in Manchester

-The majority of students in Manchester live in the South of the city.
-For student digs, the average rent can range from £97 to over £189 a week, obviously depending on the location and quality of the house.
+The majority of students in Manchester live in the south of the city.
+For student digs, rent can range from £119 to over £305 a week, depending on the location and quality of the house.

-When choosing a student house in Manchester try to find one close to Wilmslow road and the main bus route to University.
+When choosing a student house in Manchester, try to find one close to Wilmslow Road and the main bus route to the university.
 Check out our guide to viewing a student house.

 Halls of residence

-RNCM offers residence within the Sir Charles Groves Halls which has rehearsal hours between 9 am-9 pm.
-They even offer a loan piano to students who request it!
-Further to this, families wishing to visit students here can stay in the guest flats here, saving your relatives from accidentally booking a hotel on the other side of the city.
+RNCM offers residence within the Sir Charles Groves Halls, which has rehearsal hours between 9am and 9pm.
+Here, you can even loan a piano on request!
+Plus, families wishing to visit students can stay in the guest flats here, saving your relatives from accidentally booking a hotel on the other side of the city.

 Deciding which halls to go for can be a slightly stressful experience, but there's no right or wrong answer – it's all down to your own personal preference and budget.
-Also remember, if the worst comes to worst, it's only for a year!
+Also, remember, if the worst comes to the worst, it's only for a year!

 Private halls